-Colour is one of the first things people notice about your practice’s visual identity.
-Before a word is read or a treatment is booked, the colour palette starts forming impressions.
-Whether it’s on your website, your signage or your patient welcome pack, colour sets the tone.
+Colour is one of the first things someone notices about your practice’s visual identity.
+Before a word is read or treatment is booked, the colour palette sets a tone—communicating qualities like calm, cleanliness, precision, or warmth, even before your patient walks through the door.

 Blue: Trust, calm and clinical reassurance

-However, too much cold blue without any warmth can feel impersonal.
-The key is balance.
-Pairing blues with soft neutrals, gentle lighting or natural textures can help avoid a sterile feel.
+However, using only cool blues can make your brand feel too impersonal.
+Pairing blues with soft neutrals, gentle lighting, or tactile textures can help avoid a sterile feel.

 Green: Freshness, balance and health

-This colour can subtly reinforce the idea that your practice is forward-thinking and focused on long-term oral health, not just reactive treatments.
+This colour can subtly reinforce the idea that your practice is forward-thinking and focused on long-term oral health—not just reactive treatment.

 White and neutrals: Cleanliness and simplicity

-White, ivory and light greys form the backdrop for many dental brands.
+White, ivory, and light greys form the backbone for many dental aesthetics.
 They symbolise cleanliness and simplicity.
 They also allow accent colours to stand out and help create a more minimal, modern look.

-That said, too much white can feel stark.
-Introducing soft greys, beige tones or pastel accents can warm things up and make the environment feel more inviting.
+This said, too much white can feel stark.
+Introducing soft greys, beiges or tones of pastel neutrals can warm things up and make the environment feel more inviting.

 Warm tones: Approachability and energy

 These colours can bring warmth and approachability.
-For example, a touch of coral or terracotta can add friendliness to a brand without feeling overpowering.
+For example, a touch of coral in reception can add friendliness to a brand without feeling overpowering.

 Black and dark tones: Confidence and clarity